Professor Sergei Gulyaev - Director

 Ben Hart – Technician

 Ben has completed a Bachelor of Science in Applied Mathematics and Astronomy and a Bachelor of Science in Applied Mathematics (Honours), both at AUT.
 He works as our technician and assists with maintenance and radio astronomy observations, including the set-up, monitoring and managing of data, using both 12m and 30m antennas.
 Ben is planning to study for a Masters and PhD in Radio Astronomy.

 Vicky Liu – Postgraduate Student and Teaching Assistant

 Vicky has completed a Bachelor of Mathematical Sciences in Applied Mathematics and Astronomy and a Bachelor of Science in Applied Mathematics (Hons), both at AUT.
 Her Bachelor of Science (Hons) dissertation dealt with simulation of VLBI data and the role of model factors on VLBI data processing.
 Vicky went on to complete a Master of Science on the topic of "Results from the AUSTRAL Geodetic VLBI Network".
 She intends to continue on to a PhD.

 Asif R Rasha – Postgraduate Student and Teaching Assistant

 Asif completed a Bachelor of Mathematical Sciences in Analytics and Astronomy and a Bachelor of Science (Hons) at AUT.
 His Masters research focuses on improving the pointing accuracy of AUT’s 30-metre radio telescope, using mathematically formulated pointing model.
-Part of his research involves investigating gravitational deformation of the 30-metre main reflector surface using a laser scanning method.
+Part of his research involved investigating gravitational deformation of the 30-metre main reflector surface using a laser scanning method.
 Asif also works as a teaching assistant on the Applied Statistics and Quantitative Methods for Business papers.
 His research interests include Astronomical Surveys, Instrumental Astronomy and Statistical Inferences.

 Kordia SKA Scholarship Recipient 2012

 Boris Féron – Masters Student

 Boris completed his undergraduate studies for a Bachelor of Science (Computer Science) after attending three universities: the University of Copenhagen (Denmark), the University of Auckland and AUT.
 His focus has been on combining the strong practical emphasis of AUT with the more mathematically oriented traditions of the other two universities.
 His Bachelor of Science research dissertation was on the topic of lattice based cryptography.